JacobCrabill/FlurryPP/README.md

 Several basic test cases have been created to verify the functionality of the code.
 The first test case is for the advection equation (in 'tests/advection'), and is simply the advection of a Gaussian bump in a periodic domain.

 The other two test cases are for the inviscid Navier-Stokes (Euler) equations.
-One is for supersonic flow over a wedge, and the other is for subsonic flow over a circular cylinder.
+One is for supersonic flow over a wedge, another is for subsonic flow over a circular cylinder, and another is for inviscid channel flow over a Gaussian bump..
 Note that although Flurry does have a shock-capturing method implemented, it is still in the developmental phase, so general transonic and supersonic cases should be approached with caution.
 The cylinder test case uses a very coarse mesh, and is intended purely for the purpose of testing the functionality of the code on arbitrary unstructured quad meshes from Gmsh, and demonstrating the method for applying boundary conditions to Gmsh meshes.